osmangonirabbi13/osmangonirabbi13/README.md

 # 💫 About Me:

-As a proficient MERN Stack Developer, I specialize in crafting robust and scalable web applications.
-My expertise spans across MongoDB, Express.js, React, and Node.js, enabling me to deliver comprehensive full-stack solutions.
+Hi, I’m a passionate Software Developer with expertise in Python, JavaScript, and C++.
+I love building modern web applications using React.js for interactive user experiences and MongoDB for powerful data management.
+With a strong problem-solving mindset and a drive to learn new technologies, I focus on creating software solutions that are scalable, reliable, and user-friendly.

 ##

 - 🔭 I’m currently working on [ eCommerce-Web-App ] - (https://github.com/osmangonirabbi13/eCommerce-Web-App) <br/>

-- 🌱 I’m currently learning **Next Js**
+- 🌱 I’m currently learning **Next Js , C++ , Python**
-- 💬 Ask me about **Web Development**
+- 💬 Ask me about **Software Development**

 - 📫 How to reach me **osmanrabbi89@gmail.com**
 - 📄 Know about my experiences **https://drive.google.com/file/d/10RUv4mZF6oTafmL34Ulxq0ocFlsJfQ83/view?usp=sharing**